-Nepal is ituated in the lap of the Himalayas.
-Nepal offers sublime beauty and is a land of dreams for many visitors.
+Nepal, it is situated in the lap of the Himalayas.
+It offers sublime beauty and is a land of dreams for many visitors.
 The land of Mt.
 Everest, Lord Buddha and so much natural wilderness always welcomes and fascinates visitors with its unique features and mysterious attractions, all situated close to one another.
-This small country encapsulates the most diverse geo-topographical, cultural, socio -ethnic and biological varieties on earth.
-Those who have already visited Nepal wish to return and those who have heard or read about Nepal plan to visit.
+This small country encapsulates the most diverse Geo-topographical, cultural, socio -ethnic and biological varieties on earth.
+Those who have already visited in Nepal wish to return and those who have heard or read about the country, they plan to visit.

-Namely Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Swayambhunath, Boudhanath, Pashupatinath, Changunarayan and Lumbini, the first seven of which are located in the Kathmandu valley, as well as two natural heritage sites, namely Sagarmatha National Park (also known as Mt.
+Namely Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Swayambunath, Bouddanath, Pashupatinath, Changunarayan and Lumbini, the first seven of which are located in the Kathmandu valley, as well as two natural heritage sites, namely Sagarmatha National Park (also known as Mt.
 Everest National Park) and Chitwan National Park.

 Likewise, Buddhists along with Muslims and Christians live in harmony celebrating their festivals like Dashain – Tihar, Chad, Buddha Purnima, Loshars, Eid, Christmas etc. respectively.
 More than 100 different ethnic groups speak their various languages and follow their cultural practices and rituals.

-Geographically, Nepal is a land locked and is sandwich between two large countries of Asia; China and India.
+Geographically, it is a land locked and is sandwich between two large countries of Asia; China and India.
 It lies within latitudes of 26°12′-30°27′ N and longitudes of 80°40′-88°12′ E enclosing 1,47,181 sq.
 Km with around 28 million population and Kathmandu is its capital city.
-Physiographically, Nepal is divided into three east-west belts: terai, hill and mountain.
-The high mountains and hilly regions occupy 86% of the total land area and remaining by terai region.
-The altitudes vary from 69m to 8,848m at the top of the World’s Highest Mountain Peak, The Mt.
+Physio-graphically, Nepal is divided into three east-west belts: Terai, hill and mountain.
+The high mountains and hilly regions occupy 86% of the total land area and remaining by Terai region.
+The altitudes vary from 69 m to 8,848 meters, at the top of the World’s Highest Peak, The Mt.
 Everest.
-Also includes, majestic eight World’s Highest Mountain Peaks above 8000m, large fertile land at the terai, deep gorges (world’s deepest gorge, The Kali-Gandaki) and fountain springs, swift and roaring rivers which tumble down directly from the Himalayas.
+Also includes, majestic eight World’s Highest Mountain Peaks above 8000 m, large fertile land at the Terai, deep gorges (world’s deepest gorge, The Kali-Gandaki) and fountain springs, swift and roaring rivers which tumble down directly from the Himalayas.

 Nepal is also rich in floral diversity.
-More than 6,000 Flowering plants, 470 Lichens, 300 Orchids, etc are found in Nepal.
+More than 6,000 Flowering plants, 470 Lichens, 300 Orchids, etc are found inside the country.
 Laliguras (Rhododendron arboreum) is the national flower of Nepal.
-Around 400 Endemic flowering plants are found in Nepal.
+Around 400 Endemic flowering plants are found in here.
 There are 35 Forest types, 75 Vegetation types and 118 Ecosystems types in Nepal.

 More than 660 species of Butterflies, 185 species of Fish, 195 species of Herpetic Fauna, 887 species of Birds, and 208 species of Mammals can be found from Terai to higher Himalayas.
-Spiny Babbler (Turdoides nipalensis) is an endemic bird species whereas Himalayan Field Mouse (Apodemus gurkha) and Csorba’s Mouse-eared Bat (Myotis csorbai) are two endemic Mammalian species found in Nepal.
+Spiny Babbler (Turdoides nipalensis) is an endemic bird species whereas Himalayan Field Mouse (Apodemus gurkha) and Csorba’s Mouse-eared Bat (Myotis csorbai) are two endemic Mammalian species founds in here.

 Nepal has 887 species of birds, which is about 9% of the world.
-Himalayan Monal (Lophophorus impejanus) is the national bird of Nepal.
-Some of the charismatic and flagship species that are found in Nepal are Bengal Tiger, One-horned Rhinoceros, Asiatic Wild Elephant, Gangetic Dolphin, Snow Leopard, Bengal Florican, Red-headed Vulture, Egyptian Vulture, White-rumped Vulture, Giant Hornbill, Sarus Crane, Rock Python, Ghariyal etc.
+The (Daphe) Himalayan Monal (Lophophorus impejanus) is the national bird of Nepal.
+Some of the charismatic and flagship species that are found in here.
+There are Bengal Tiger, One-horned Rhinoceros, Asiatic Wild Elephant, Gangetic Dolphin, Snow Leopard, Bengal Florican, Red-headed Vulture, Egyptian Vulture, White-rumped Vulture, Giant Hornbill, Sarus Crane, Rock Python, Ghariyal etc.

 Nepal has a unique cultural diversity which is evolved over the centuries.
 More than 100 ethnic groups where most of them have their own spoken languages have made diverse cultural practices in Nepal.
 Nepal is also known for multi religious country in the world.
 Hindu, Buddhist along with Muslim and Christian live with harmony celebrating their festivals like, Dashain-Tihar, Chad, Buddha Purnima, Loshars, Eid, Christmas etc. respectively.
 National holidays are given during these festivals.
 Nepali is the nationally spoken language and other languages which are also spoken are Maithili, Bhojpuri, Newari etc. UNESCO has identified eight cultural heritage sites which are Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Swayambhunath, Boudhanath, Pashupatinath, Changunarayan and Lumbini in Nepal.

 The country of Nepal, nestled into the folds of the Himalayas, is a nation representative of singular flux of races and religions.
-‘Melting Pot’ is a term often used to describe the Nepal People, join together, united and despite their racial and religious differences.
+‘Melting Pot’ is a term often use to describe the Nepalese People, join together, united and despite their racial and religious differences.

 In the Midlands are populated by the Chhetris and Brahmins.
 Similarly, the Tharu people dwell in the Terai region.
 The Limbu’s, Magar’s, Jirel, Chepang, Rai and Sunwar occupy the middle hills.
 In the lowland Terai or in Dun valley exist in the Danwars, Rajputs, Rajbansis, Dhangars, Majhis, Dhimals and Statars.

 Nepal is a harmonious blend of different ethnic groups who are bonded by their fervent loyalty to the institution of Republic of Democracy.
 The principle religions are Buddhism and Hinduism.
-The inhabitants of Nepal mainly communicate in the Nepali.
-However, Nepal people use Newari language predominantly in the Kathmandu valley while Tibetan languages are primarily in use in mountains region.
+The inhabitant of Nepal largely communicates in the Nepali.
+However, the people use Newari language predominantly in the Kathmandu valley while Tibetan languages are primarily in use in mountains region.

-The culture of Nepal includes music, dance, art forms, literature, religion and architecture in varied forms.
-Nepal has numerous ethnic groups and clans, which have a separate and distinct culture of their own.
+The culture of Nepal includes music, dance, religions, literature, art forms and architectures in mixed forms.
+It has numerous ethnic groups and clans, which have a separate and distinct culture of their own.
 There are many religions that are practiced in this exotic mountainous country.

-Moreover, Music is an integral part of the cultural heritage of Nepal.
+Moreover, Music is an integral part of the cultural heritage of the country.
 Music in all forms is appreciated and adored in the country.
-Folk music is greatly loved by the Nepali people over modern forms of music.
-There are influences of Indian and Tibetan music on the music of Nepal.
+The Folk music is greatly loves by the Nepalese people more than modern forms of music.
+However, there are influences of Hindi (Indian) and Tibetan music on the music’s of Nepal.

-Another facet of Nepal culture lies in its architecture.
-There are mainly three types of architectural features that are preferred in Nepal-the pagoda style, the Stupa style and the Shikhara style.
-There are several temples, churches, synagogues and Buddhist monasteries in Nepal that are built based on these architectural styles.
-The culture of Nepal is vividly depicted in these architectural wonders of Nepal.
+An additional surface of Nepal culture lies in its architecture.
+Mainly, there are three types of architectural features that are favors in here, the Stupa style, the pagoda style, and the Shikhara style.
+There are numerous of temples, synagogues and Buddhist monasteries that are built based on these architectural styles in Nepal.
+The cultures of Nepal’s are brightly depicted in these architectural wonders of Nepal.

-Apart from music, dance is also a preferred mode of entertainment for the people of Nepal.
-The religious ceremonies that are celebrated in the country have music and dance as an integral part of their program.
+Apart from music, dances are also a preferred mode of entertainments for the Nepalese people.
+There are religious ceremonies that are celebrates in the country have music and dance as an fundamental part of their program.
 Religion is another important part of Nepal’s culture.
-Hinduism is the primary religion in Nepal, followed by Buddhism and Christianity.
-There are many festivals, which are celebrated and are religious in origin.
-All these things amalgamated together make a rich cultural heritage of Nepal.
+Hinduism is the primary religion in Nepal, follows by Buddhism and Christianity.
+There are many festivals, which are celebrated, and are religious in origin.
+All these things combination together makes a rich cultural and heritage of Nepal.

-In Nepal, Hinduism and Buddhism are the major religions.
+Here are, Hinduism and Buddhism are the major religions.
 The two have co-existed down the ages and many Hindu temples share the same complex as, Buddhist shrines.
-Hindu and Buddhist worshippers may regard the same god with different names while performing religious rites.
-Nepal has been declared as a secular country by the Parliament on May 18, 2006.
-Religions like Hinduism Buddhism, Islam, Christianity, and Bon are practiced here.
-Some of the earliest inhabitants like the Kirats practice their own kind of religion based on ancestor worship and the Tharus practice animism.
+Hindu and Buddhist worshippers may gaze at the same gods with different names though performing religious rites.
+Consequently, the Nepal has been declare as a non-religious country by the Parliament in May 18, 2006.
+Religions like Hinduism, Buddhism, Islam, Christianity and Bon are practices here.
+Some of the initial inhabitants like the Kirats practice their own religion based on forebear worship and the Tharus are practice animism.